 Sharing your videos + adding a call-to-action

-When you’re finished and ready to share your video, click Next: publish at the bottom of the scene list in Smart Editor.
-Or click Export in the left pane of Advanced Editor.
+When you’re finished and ready to share your video, click the Publish button in the left pane of the editor.

 This opens the video export screen.
 Select “Build video” to start the process.